Back to Top

 Coursework

-In the English program, you’ll concentrate on the area you’re interested in, whether creative writing, professional writing, literature, teaching or a fast track to a Master of Arts in Teaching.
+In the English program, you’ll concentrate on the area you’re interested in, whether creative writing, professional writing, or literature.

 Course List